amazon-ion/ion-docs/binary.md

 In this encoding, _L_ specifies the number of octets that should be ignored.

-The following is a single byte NOP pad:
+The following is a single byte NOP pad.
+The NOP padding typedesc bytes are counted as padding:

     0x00